 How to Install New Cabinet Pulls

 - Thin piece of wood, cardboard or paper for the template

-- Cabinet hardware (I used these cup pulls from D. Lawless Hardware.)
+- Cabinet hardware (I love these cup pulls.)

 - Sharp object like an awl, a pointed pen or sharp pencil

 I grabbed a piece of cardboard from a large Amazon box (because I’m an Amazon Prime junkie) and cut it down to the height of the front of the drawers.
 And then I made it the width of the smallest drawer.

 I also located the middle of the cardboard piece so that I could line it up in the middle of the wider drawers.